-(c) Ipsen Group considerations
+(c) Local considerations considerations

-The disclosure report will be made available in the central platform hosted by the local association www.transparentnispoluprace.cz
+The disclosure report will be made available in the dedicated page of the Ipsen website.

 7 DISPUTE MANAGEMENT

 Pursuant to Section 3.01 of the Disclosure Code "Individual Disclosure", "Such Transfers of Value may be aggregated on a category-by-category basis, provided that itemised disclosure shall be made available upon request to (i) the relevant Recipient, and/or (ii) the relevant authorities."